 Under the leadership of Pastor Nelson during these past years, Calvary has paid for a new van, and paid off the church mortgage.
 Pastor Nelson also started a new ministry called the Young Enthusiastic Saints (Y.E.S.)
 Ministry.
 The Bereavement Ministry was also reactivated as the “Comfort Ministry”.

-In December 2010, Calvary moved forward with her next phase of growth by purchasing approximately 8 acres of land located at 6142 FM78/Seguin Road at Lakeview Drive for the purpose of building a multi-purpose center and a new church.
-On March 18, 2012 there was a groundbreaking ceremony held at the purchased location.
-On December 30, 2012, we held the first worship service in our new building.
+Under God’s direction, Pastor Nelson came with a vision and a purpose, observing that we needed more room for worship services.
+In December 2010 Calvary moved forward with her next phase of growth by purchasing approximately 8 acres of land located at 6142 FM 78/Seguin Road at Lakeview Drive for the purpose of building a multi-purpose center and a new church.
+On March 18, 2012 there was a ground breaking ceremony held at the purchased location.
+On December 30, 2012, we held the first worship service in our new facility.
+Praise God, in 2021 we are paying off our mortgage.